bytespiller/sidplaywx/README.md

 * Linux: DeaDBeeF player (note: it uses older/no longer maintained libsidplay2)

 ## Contributing, ideas, comments, issues
-The code in a squashed "Public release" commit is a result of me working on sidplaywx (very) sporadically over a year in my free time.
-I plan to continue updating it as I find more free time.
 If you have an idea or a comment, feel free to post it in the [Discussions](https://github.com/bytespiller/sidplaywx/discussions).
 Issues can be reported [here](https://github.com/bytespiller/sidplaywx/issues).
 There is also an email address provided in the application's Help > About box.

 ## FAQ
 * Where can I get SID tunes?